 I didn’t know that Team Beachbody was an MLM until today.
-I had Beachbody on demand a couple of years ago and loved the workouts that I could do in my basement from home.
-I now see they offer so much more, and since it is an MLM company, I will do a Team Beachbody review today.
+Previously I had Beachbody on demand and loved the workouts that I could do in my basement from home.
+Now I see they offer so much more, and since it is an MLM company, I will do a Team Beachbody review today.
 I wonder if this MLM company is worth the work a person has to put in.
 Will they make money?

 Home workouts have been in great need this past year.
 I used the program before I had a gym to go to every day.
 I did weights and stretches that helped so much.
 But this year for a few months I could not go to the gym and neither could so many others.
 Home workouts were the thing.